curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 These are mostly in the areas of understanding and influencing complex systems.
 I find myself naturally gravitating toward performing these activities.

-## Understanding complex systems (extraction and building mental models)
+## Understanding complex systems (information extraction and building mental models)

 * Understanding how a company or department works - internal structure and processes of people.
 * Understanding a tech product - use cases, underlying technical systems, history of changes.